alex-h-stone/spring-boot-microservice-reference/README.md

 #### Logging of requests and responses

-See `RequestLoggingFilterConfig` for the required config to log requests.
+See `RequestLoggingFilterConfig` for the required config to log requests using the `CommonsRequestLoggingFilter`.

-Also consider the use of `LoggingAspects` and the `LogMethodArguments` annotation to log method arguments, and the `LogMethodResponse` to log method responses.
+Also consider the use of AOP `LoggingAspects` and the `@LogMethodArguments` annotations to log method arguments, and the `@LogMethodResponse` to log the method return object.

+---

+#### Structured JSON logging

+To improve the search-ability of application logs they are structured using JSON to provide a balance between both machine and developer readability.

+This is implemented using the dependency `net.logstash.logback:logstash-logback-encoder` and the appropriate config in `logback.xml`.

+---

+#### Generate an ETag for requests and consider it in responses

+In `WebConfiguration` we define a `ShallowEtagHeaderFilter` bean

 ---